visaacceptance/agent-toolkit/modelcontextprotocol/README.md

 This will:
 1. Load your environment variables from .env
-2. Connect directly to the CyberSource API
+2. Connect directly to the Visa Acceptance API
 3. Process a refund with the specified transaction ID and amount
 4. Display the results